mushyalpha/robotics-tdp-team1/README.md

 ## Development Logging

 ### Simplified Logging Process

-**Team members:** Maintain your individual WP log weekly
-**Technical Lead (Bonolo):** Consolidates key progress into main development log
+**Team members:** Maintain your individual WP log weekly **Technical Lead (Bonolo):** Consolidates key progress into main development log

 ### Your Responsibility: WP Log Only

 **Each team member maintains:** `docs/wp_logs/wp[X]_[name]_log.md`

 **Update weekly with:**

 - What you accomplished this week
 - Technical decisions and why you made them
-- Test results and metrics
-- Any blockers or issues
+- Any issues
 - Dependencies on other WPs
 - Commits/PRs for traceability

 **Example WP Log Entry:**

 ```
 #### Week 2 (Oct 21-27, 2025)
 - Implemented PID balance controller with Kp=1.2, Ki=0.1, Kd=0.05